chloetychang/cits3200-group-49/Meetings/Week 9/Auditor Meeting 2.md

 - Absent:
 - Apologies:
 - Venue: EZONE NTH 202B
-- Minutes by:
+- Minutes by: Tri
-- Meeting Start:
+- Meeting Start: 1700

 ## Item 1 - Client retrospective catch up
 > **Catch up of client retrospective and key takeaways from that meeting for members who weren't able to be present.**